 This must be provided to the contract holder within 14 days of the date on which the contract is varied.

 A fixed-term standard contract may also include a provision outlining how the landlord can vary the rent during the fixed term.
 Landlords should follow the terms of any such rent review clause and give the contract holder written notice of the new rent amount.
 It is recommended that rent review clauses ensure landlords give contract holders at least 2 months’ notice of a rent increase.

 A landlord can vary the rent paid under a secure contract or periodic standard contract once every 12 months.
 They can do this by giving the contract holder notice of the rent variation using Form RHW12.
 This form should specify the new rent and the date on which the rent is to become payable.

 Landlords must give contract holders at least 2 months’ notice of the rent increase.

-Note that contract holders renting under a secure contract will only have their rent increased in line with the Welsh Government’s Social Rent Policy.
+Note that contract holders renting social housing under a secure contract will only have their rent increased in line with the Welsh Government’s Social Rent Policy.

 Ask a lawyer if you have any questions about variations of rent.

 What should contract holders do if they’re told their rent is increasing?